dariusmehri/Cluster-Analysis-of-Elevator-Violations/README.md

 # Risk Analytics using K-Means Clustering

 3.5% of residential elevators in NYC buildings receive a violation or cease use order due to routine inspections.
 The objective of this analysis was to come up with a list of 100 risky buildings to be given to the elevator unit for inspection.

+#### Data
-Data included 7 years of routine elevator inspections
+7 years of routine elevator inspections, elevator and building characteristics

-Input variables:
+#### Input variables

 VIO_CU: 1 = cease use or violation, 0 = no violation or cease use.